jeffvance/openshift-ceph-ex/README.md

 2. [mysql + ceph plugin](mysql_ceph_plugin) - mysql database resides in ceph, a rbd plugin is specfied
 3. [mysql + ceph + pvc](mysql_ceph_pvc) - mysql database resides in ceph, a Persistent Volume (PV) and Persistent Volume Claim (PVC) are used
 4. [mysql + ceph + template](mysql_ceph_template) -- same as the above example except the pod and pvc are defined in a single template file
+5. [openshift/mysql + ceph + pvc](ose_mysql_ceph_pvc) -- same as example 3 except that we're using openshift/mysql which, due to the UID being set to 27 in the image, presents some unique challenges.